Advice > Software engineering

 As mentioned above, Amazon wants new hires to “raise the bar.”
 Interviewers will want to see that you are not afraid of working with and hiring people smarter than you.

-This leadership principle is typically discussed in interviews for very senior engineering positions that involve people management or building a team (e.g. Software Development Manager, Director, etc.).
+This leadership principle is typically discussed in interviews for senior engineering positions that involve people management or building a team (e.g., software development manager, director, etc.), but it wouldn’t hurt to prep for them just in case.

 Example "hire and develop the best" questions asked by Amazon